-We removed chocolate and strawberry milk from our schools, and it started a revolution.
+We removed chocolate milk and strawberry milk from our schools, and it started a revolution.
 The revolution came from a funny place too: parents (and of course the National Dairy Council…).
 Of all people, parents were the most often heard voices in the great debate, fighting for sugar-filled milk to be put back on the shelves at their children’s schools.

 There is a reason Chef Ann Cooper, Renegade Lunch Lady, calls chocolate milk “soda in drag.”
 Milk contains sugar on its own, and when you add flavors, the typical sugar upgrade is 3 teaspoons per serving (Huffington Post).
 This may not seem significant, but consider the effects of offering a child chocolate milk in schools in addition to plain, old, white milk: Would your child ever choose the plain milk on their own, over the flavors?
 After tasting chocolate milk, would your child become used to the “sweet” and not turn back unless strongly encouraged?
 Could you come to terms with the fact that if your child chooses flavored milks over plain, they will be adding 2-3 pounds of extra weight to their body every year?